 To configure JA3 allowlisting, switch to the JA3 Allowlisting tab.

-Fill it out and click the Add button.
+Fill it out and click Add.

 HTTP Rule Chains